 - Have 24/7 Access to accounts & balances

-- Submit free-reduced meal application
+- Submit a free-reduced meal application

 - Transfer funds/Request refund

-Send Check or Cash:
+Send Check or Cash

-If you choose to bring money to school personally or send it with your student, please put it in an envelope clearly marked with the student's first and last name, their ID #, their teacher's name, and the amount enclosed.
+If you choose to bring money to school personally or send it with your student, please put it in an envelope clearly marked with the student's first and last name, their ID number, their teacher's name, and the amount enclosed.